Frequently Asked Questions

 Handlebar height should be at the lowest setting for children 6 – 24 months old, mid-height for 36 – 48 months old, and at the highest setting for 48+ months old.
 Typically, you want the handlebars to be about mid-torso.
 For older/bigger kids that still love their Striders but are getting too big, we also offer our XL Handlebar.

-The Strider 14x Sport!
-Seriously, there’s no better way to teach your child how to pedal than with the 14x Sport.
+For most kids, the Strider 14x!
+Seriously, there’s no better way to teach your child how to pedal than with the 14x.

 For our full shipping policy please visit our shipping & returns page.

-Orders placed before 11am MST will be processed the same business day, and anything after that will be processed the next business day.
-Typically orders are shipped via Fed Ex and will arrive with 3-5 business days from when your order was processed.
-Be sure to check your email after your purchase for tracking information… and double-check your spam folder if you haven’t received an email within 24 hours of your purchase.
+We guarantee that all orders will leave our warehouse within 3 business days.
+Typically orders are shipped via UPS and will arrive with 3-5 business days from when your order was processed.
+Be sure to check your email after your purchase for tracking information… and double-check your spam folder if you haven’t received an email within 72 hours of your purchase.

 For expedited shipping please contact our customer service team at (605) 342-0266